Although it may not always feel quite so dire to everyone, we are absolutely in a global financial crisis.

 So it doesn’t really matter how much you’re paying them if they think their lives are at risk.

 To counter this effect, create and enforce policies to keep everyone safer at work.
-These should include social distancing, wearing masks and sanitization procedures.
+These should include social distancing, wearing masks and sanitization procedures and life-saving training such as CPR and first aid.

 Allow more employees to work from home